Can investments across hardware, software, transmission and generation flow faster from a federally-set price on carbon emissions?

 Participants in the Financing and Deploying Clean Energy certificate program crack open such questions.

 This showcase memo by a participant with lobbying expertise spells out how parties can unite, and investors can prosper, with a revision in carbon-price targeting.

-Climate scientists in the latest Intergovernmental Panel on Climate Change Report warned that without immediate, rapid and large-scale reductions in greenhouse gas emissions, climate change will cause devastating economic and human losses.
+Climate scientists in the latest Report warned that without immediate, rapid and large-scale reductions in greenhouse gas emissions, climate change will cause devastating economic and human losses.
 The United States and the world can no longer afford the costs of inaction.
 Policymakers on both sides of the aisle must come together to implement a comprehensive climate change strategy in the United States.

 The Save Our Future Act would significantly reduce U.S. emissions.
 However, the bill is politically unviable as written, particularly given Democrats’ tight majorities in both the House and Senate.
 I propose the following improvements to the bill to broaden its bipartisan appeal:

 - Set the initial carbon price at $15 per ton